Ablebil/sea-catering-fe/README.md

-Of course, here is the English version of the SEA Catering documentation.

 # SEA Catering

 SEA Catering is a web-based meal plan & subscription application that helps customers easily select, order, and manage healthy meal packages.
 Built using React, TypeScript, and Vite, this application offers a modern, responsive, and fast user experience.